scnerd/koehn_diaspora/README.md

 you want with `--build-arg [argument]=[value]` e.g.,
 `docker build --build-arg GIT_BRANCH=develop .`.

-# How "official" images are produced:
+# How "official" images are produced

 When a new version of Diaspora is released, I run this build and specify a `GIT_BRANCH` corresponding to the tag of the release.
 I then publish the build into my own personal